AAFC-BICoE/dina-local-deployment/README.md

 # dina-local-deployment

-Warning: still very experimental
+Warning: still experimental

+# Goal

+Repository where we can easily start the DINA system or parts of it while reusing the deployment defined by the modules to ensure they are running the way it was defined.
+It also ensures module isolation since they will all keep their default network so module's internals won't be exposed to other modules.

 # Setup

+## Git Submodules

+To get the different files from the different modules, [git-submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are used.
+They are currently configured to point to the `dev` branches.

+To update submodules: `git submodule update --remote`

 ## Setup script

-setup script is used to assemble the different docker-compose from the different modules.
+`setup.sh` script is used to assemble the different docker-compose from the different modules.

-## Git Submodules

 # How to run

-Note: first docker-compose file will represent the "root" of relative paths so docker-compose.base.yml should be used.
+Note: first docker-compose file will represent the "root" of relative paths so `docker-compose.base.yml` should be used.

+To run:
-docker-compose -f docker-compose.base.yml -f object-store-api/docker-compose.yml -f docker-compose.local.yml up
+`docker-compose -f docker-compose.base.yml -f object-store-api/docker-compose.yml -f docker-compose.local.yml up`